 Ecommerce platforms help businesses in handling the online store processes, right from their inventory, to adding or eliminating products, to calculating taxes and fulfilling orders in the best possible way.
 The ecommerce platforms market has an estimated value of around 5.6 billion U.S. dollars in 2020 and is estimated to grow to approximately 6.7 billion U.S. dollars by 2023.
 With the fast growth of ecommerce sales, international retail e-commerce sales are predicted to reach 6.6 trillion U.S. dollars by 2023.

-High spending capacity combined with an increase in spending on apparel is expected to upsurge the growth of the global eCommerce platform market over the next few years.
+High spending capacity combined with an increase in spending on apparel is expected to upsurge the growth of the global eCommerce platforms market over the next few years.
 Furthermore, the eCommerce industry has grown unusually well in the earlier years and is expected to witness exponential growth in the upcoming years.

-best eCommerce platforms also be termed as a shopping cart solution, shopping cart software, ecommerce website builder, online store builder or ecommerce platform and it caters a sole purpose that is to help businesses in selling their products online.
+best eCommerce platforms also be termed as a shopping cart solution, shopping cart software, ecommerce website builder, online store builder or ecommerce platforms and it caters a sole purpose that is to help businesses in selling their products online.
 Ecommerce platform comprises customizable site templates, a unified shopping cart, SEO, email marketing, inventory management and analytics.

 eCommerce Platforms: Drivers and Limitations